ndc/ndc.github.io/_posts/2013-06-24-setting-up-ravendb-in-nancy.md

         }
     }

 IDocumentSession is one of the module's constructor arguments.
-Within the constructor, IDocumentSession is saved to an instance variable so it is available to route handlers.
+In the constructor, IDocumentSession is saved to an instance variable so it is available to route handlers.

+I prefer to call SaveChanges explicitly from within route handlers.
+Another option is to call SaveChanges automatically at the end of each request by using after request hook.
+Maybe with something like this.

+    // this is the module's constructor
+    public MyModule(Raven.Client.IDocumentSession session)
+    {
+        DB = session;
+        Get["/"] = HomeIndex;

+        // adding an after request hook
+        After += ctx =>
+        {
+            DB.SaveChanges();
+            // or check first whether there are data changes or errors before calling SaveChanges };
+    }